Skarlso/google-oauth-go-sample/README.md

 ## Google

-In order for the Google Authentication to work, you'll need developer credentials which the this application gathers from a file in the root directory called `creds.json`.
+In order for the Google Authentication to work, you'll need developer credentials which this application gathers from a file in the root directory called `creds.json`.
 The structure of this file should be like this:

 ```json
 {